 Like those short-term ETFs, the expense ratio may be higher than the interest rate today, making this a better choice when rates are higher.
 But you can transform this fund into money any day the market is open.

 If you’re interested in this kind of investment, you can purchase it as you would any mutual fund.
 That means there’s typically a minimum investment for the initial purchase — the Vanguard fund has an initial minimum of $3,000, for example — but then you can add to your position incrementally.
 Again, look for a low expense ratio so that you can keep more of that interest in your own pocket.

 4. Buy a brokered CD

-If you’re looking for a high-yield savings option from within your brokerage, consider turning to a CD.
+If you’re looking for a high-yield savings option from within your brokerage, consider turning to a certificate of deposit.
 Yes, you can buy a brokered CD from your brokerage account.
 A brokered CD is like a bank CD in that it pays a contractually guaranteed rate of interest.
 In other respects, a brokered CD differs from a bank CD, especially in how it is bought and sold.

-5. Set up a cash management account at a robo-adviser
+5. Set up a cash management account at a robo-advisor

-If you already have a robo-adviser account or are looking for a high-yield cash management account, then turning to a robo-adviser could be a great option.
-Two of the largest independent robo-advisers have both been clamoring for new deposits and they’re offering attractive yields.
+If you already have a robo-advisor account or are looking for a high-yield cash management account, then turning to a robo-advisor could be a great option.
+Two of the largest independent robo-advisors — Wealthfront and Betterment — have both been clamoring for new deposits and offer better-than-average yields.

-If you’re looking to earn the return of a high-yield savings account with the (near-) security of a bank, you have quite a few options to make it work with your brokerage account.
+If you’re looking to earn the return of a high-yield savings account with nearly the security of a bank, options exist to make it work with your brokerage account.
 Using a brokerage account to do your banking can also help you consolidate your financial life with one provider, and it may offer other benefits in terms of simplicity and convenience.